Joel-Singh/denison-snake-programming-competition/README.md

 each other, the game is considered a draw.
 And of course, if a fruit is eaten, the snake gets longer.

+If the game is not over at the start of the 100th time step, the longer snake will win or both draw if they are the same size.

-Competitors will implement a bot to control their snake detailed below.
+Competitors will implement a bot to control their snake as detailed below.

 # Writing a bot